matter-labs/zksync-era/docs/guides/setup-dev.md

 ## TL;DR

+This is a shorter version of setup guide to make it easier subsequent initializations.
+If it's the first time you're initializing the workspace, it's recommended that you read the whole guide below, as it provides more context and tips.

-If you run on 'clean' Debian on GCP:
+If you run on 'clean' Ubuntu on GCP:

 ```bash
 # Rust